atolye15/checklist/checklists/branch-settings-on-github.md

 - [ ] Apply these rules to master and develop branches

-- [ ] Check automatically delete head branches on repository options
+- [ ] Check "Automatically delete head branches" on repository options